 Oil, salt and pepper

 Large selection of books, especially Scottish fiction and non-fiction.
 Board games and cards

 Local walk guides and maps.
 Local attraction leaflets

 Freeview TV, and DVD player.
-Smart TV with Netflix in Old Curing Station.
+Smart TV with Netflix in Old Curing Station and Otter Cabin.

 And best of all your own Hot tub with sea views